freealise/freealise/translate/readme.md

 https://huggingface.co/spaces/freealise/phonemize-in-hebrew, https://huggingface.co/spaces/freealise/joint-demo
-vocabulary: ltwf -> google translate to hebrew with corrections, use sorted list of dictionary words with highlighted levels
+vocabulary: ltwf -> google translate to hebrew with corrections, use sorted net of dictionary words with highlighted levels (words more/less used in LTWF definitions of each other are more/less connected)
 translate the siddur poetically; read the books, news and wiki